|

 Sadly, I knew no excuse would satisfy Myles until he saw me face-to-face.

-If I didn’t defuse this situation quickly, Shellie might believe I was being threatened and monster out.
+If I didn’t defuse this situation quickly, Shellie might believe I was being threatened and go full monster.
 I didn’t want to see that beast-dog again.
 Worst of all, this time, my close friend would fall into her kill frenzy.

 “Okay, Myles.
 Cut it out.
 Give me a second.”